SkyLundy/plates-for-processwire/README.md

 <?=$variable?>
 ```

 Short tag use is not recommended as they can be disabled in any `php.ini` configuration.
-This is the widely accepted compatability concern and PHP documentation itself states they not be used.
+This is the widely accepted compatability concern and PHP documentation itself states they should not be used.
 If short tags are disabled in any environment, shorthand echo statements will not be affected.

-PHP considers `<?php ?>` and `<?= ?>` to be equally normal tags and [recommends their use exclusively](https://www.php.net/manual/en/language.basic-syntax.phptags.php).
+PHP considers `<?php ?>` and `<?= ?>` to be equally normal tags and [recommends their use](https://www.php.net/manual/en/language.basic-syntax.phptags.php).

 ### Tips for tidy templates